 Ever since I was a child I have loved playing outdoors and going on long adventures with my dog to discover and explore new places.
 My fondest childhood memories are of these adventures where I had the unstructured freedom to play and learn joyfully by following my curiosity.

-As an adult, I’ve drawn from my love of nature to host educational nature retreats around the world.
+As an adult, I’ve drawn from my love of nature to host mindful hiking adventures around the world.
 I’m a strong believer in the need to “rewild” ourselves and learn meditation practices to immerse oneself in what mystics and monks call the “felt presence” of your immediate experience.

 We live in a world dominated by labels but magically, when we stop labelling the natural world and experience the world around us with more mindful awareness, it becomes more alive (and we feel more alive in it).